o-jasper/storebin/readme.md

          string.format(";%s/.lualibs/?.lua;%s/.lualibs/?/init.lua", home, home)
 * `cd ~/.lualibs; ln -s $THISPROJ/storebin`

 For storecmd, `cd ~/.lualibs; ln -s $THISPROJ/storecmd` *however* i am not happy with that code.
 It was intended to be trees-easily-human readable.

+storejson straightjackets json into the same form as the other two, somewhat.
+However probably should go as far modifying it so it can do table-and-list-simultanious stuff.

 ### Usage
 `require "storebin"` all these functions are accessible directly via